Buying Property in Singapore: How to Pay for Your Property

 Most buyers will be eager to know how and when they can utilise their CPF savings.
 These are funds which one cannot normally use, with purchasing a house being one of the very few approved purposes.
 The following are the costs which can be paid for using your CPF Ordinary Account (OA):

 - Purchase price

 Whether you should use your CPF funds and how much of your CPF funds to use is a financial decision you have to make.
 Remember that CPF funds used towards your housing purchase must be refunded to your CPF account, together with accrued interest, when you sell off the house.
 The current OA interest rate is 2.5% per annum.

-For buyers purchasing a second property using CPF, you must set aside the Basic Retirement Sum (BRS), which currently stands at $80,500.
+For buyers purchasing a second property using CPF, you must set aside the Basic Retirement Sum (BRS), which stands at $90,500 in 2020.
 This amount can consist of sums in your Special Account (SA).
 Only monies in excess of the current BRS remaining in your OA can be applied towards your second housing purchase.

 Both legal fees and stamp duties can be paid from your CPF OA.
 This can be in the form of reimbursement, meaning that you first pay up in cash, and receive the amount paid at a later date from your CPF.
 For purchase of a property that is still under construction, legal and stamp fees can be paid directly from CPF.

 Your CPF OA balance can also be used to service the monthly payments of your bank loan instalments.
 Let your lawyers know that you wish to use CPF for monthly payments of the bank loan and they will make an application to CPF Board for you.
 Once activated, you will be able to change the amount to be used from your CPF OA each month by logging in to your CPF account.

 Get a 20-minute phone call with a lawyer for only $59